b3nj5m1n/moderncardthemes/README.md

 * Italian: `io; tu; lui, lei; noi; voi; loro;`
 * Portuguese: `eu; tu; ele, ela, você; nós; vós; eles, elas, vocês;`
 * Catalan: `jo; tu; ell, ella, vostè; nosaltres; vosaltres; ells, elles, vostès;`

+## Acknowledgements

+[u/TrainOfPotatoes](https://www.reddit.com/user/TrainOfPotatoes/), and [this](https://www.reddit.com/r/Anki/comments/ffs0ir/theme_an_update_to_my_previous_anki_template/) post of them was what originally inspired me to start this project.
+Early versions were also based on their code, although this is not really the case anymore.

+When I originally wanted to integrate KaTeX with anki, there didn't seem to be any projects doing it.
+I then found [this repo](https://github.com/Jwrede/Anki-KaTeX-Markdown), which includes KaTex, the original code for my KaTeX integration was also based on their code.

 ![](media/basicPrettyBack.jpg)